 There are many "natural herbal" supplements available too.
 Unfortunately, most are manufactured by companies that have little, if any, concept on how or why herbs should be used and combined.
 The result of marketing herbal products without knowledge has given a lot of bad press to the legitimate herbal industry.
 An example of lack of herbal knowledge in manufacturing can be seen in companies that market Ma-huang (ephedra) combined with guarana.
 This combination has been shown to have serious side-effects and should be avoided.
 You should also avoid any "energizing" product in which Ma-huang is the major component of the formula.

 Fortunately, there are some companies that have the knowledge and expertise (and a conscience) to make excellent products.
 One of the best companies around is East Earth Herb, Inc (now AM Todd Botanicals) of Eugene, Oregon.
 They manufacture Jade Chinese Herbals.
-(Update: AM Todd no longer makes the Jade Chinese Herbals product line but we left the article online because you can still learn about herbs.
+(Update: AM Todd no longer makes the Jade Chinese Herbals, Turtle Mountain Professional, and Jade Pharmacy product lines but we left the article online because you can still learn about herbs.
 EETW 5/2001)

 One herbal supplement that gives consistent results to athletes is Jade Chinese Herbals "Stamina".
 Stamina is well-balanced, so the herbs long-term effects help increase the performance potential derived from inner strength gained by the organs, muscles, and nerves.
 Those who use Stamina find they can go the extra distance during intense workouts or competitions.
 However, it doesn't leave you feeling depleted or run-down by any after-effects.
 The herbs in Stamina nourish the basic activating qualities that give drive and movement to life.
 They also help to strengthen a person's will, breaking through the emotional restrictions from lack of assertiveness, or fear.